bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 It's okay to use `Ctrl-C` to stop the broker, producer, and consumer before continuing.

-## Explore tutorial code
+## Explore quickstart code

-This tutorial uses the example in `bufstream/start`.
+This quickstart uses the example in `bufstream/start`.
 All filenames are relative to this directory.

 ### Makefile